MichaelAquilina/zsh-you-should-use/README.rst

 Requirements
 ------------

 ``you-should-use`` officially supports zsh versions larger than 5.0.

-It is possible it might work on even older versions but they are not officially tested as part of the build process.
+It is possible the plugin might work on even older versions.
+However they would not have been tested as part of the CI test process.

 Installation
 ------------